 This course presents a rigorous overview of the experimental method as applied in therapeutic evaluations.
 A variety of experimental methods and their clinical applications are studied in detail.
-Guest speakers of unique expertise and experience in clinical trials also are drawn upon.
+Guest speakers with unique expertise and experience in clinical trials are also drawn upon.
 (3 credits).
-Course Instructor: Michael Terrin, MD, CM, MPH
+Course Instructor: Kousick Biswas, PhD